edd26/schtoppaper/README.md

 ```
 which auto-activate the project and enable local path handling from DrWatson.

+## Data

+Processed data can be obtained from our [GIN repository](https://gin.g-node.org/dreamy1494/schtoppaper-data).

 # Reproducing results

 *Results were reproduced on MacOS (Intel, ARM), Linux.
 Windows system was not tested*